Dan Green

 How We Make Money

 Homebuyer.com is your trusted guide to homeownership.
 Since 2003, our team has offered real-world expertise and advice to tens of millions of U.S. home buyers.
 Our content stands on its integrity: it's factual, unbiased, and free from outside influences.
-Read more about our governing editorial guidelines.
+Read our editorial guidelines.

 Homebuyer.com is a mortgage-company-affiliated publisher.
-We earn compensation when you click specific links on the website, or apply for a mortgage with Homebuyer.com or partner listed in our comparison tables.
+We earn compensation when you click specific links on the website, or apply for a mortgage with Homebuyer.com or a partner listed in our comparison tables.
 Our partners compensate us differently, so we randomize our tables to protect our readers from steering.
 We may also earn compensation for advertisements on the site, which are indicated clearly.
 Note that limitations in our software, whether we originate mortgages in your area, and credit factors may affect the offers and comparison tables you see on various parts of this site.
 We do not include offers for every mortgage product available.
 Someday, we hope we will.

-Your trust matters to us.
-This article was thoroughly checked for accuracy as of November 6, 2023.
+This article was checked for accuracy as of January 19, 2024.
 Homebuyer.com ensures every piece of information we share reflects the latest in mortgage standards.
-Learn more about our commitments to our reader in our editorial guidelines.
+Learn more about our commitments in our editorial guidelines.

-What Is The Conventional 97 Mortgage Loan?
+What Is The Conventional 97 Mortgage?

 Conventional 97 is the generic name for Fannie Mae’s and Freddie Mac’s three percent down, 30-year fixed rate mortgage loan for first-time home buyers.